Martin Dent

 Martin Dent (8 February 1979 in Woking, UK) is an English-born Australian Olympian marathon runner, who ran at the 2012 Summer Olympics.
 He made his season best time of 2 hours, 16 minutes and 29 seconds in the marathon in 28th place.

 Dent attended Berkeley Vale Community High School on the Central Coast of New South Wales.
-This is the same school that produced Australia Rugby Union Wallaby star Adam Ashley-Cooper, Scottish and British Lions player Nathan Hines and NRL player and Wests Tigers Assistant Coach Paul Stringer.
+This is the same school that produced Australia Rugby Union Wallaby star Adam Ashley-Cooper, The Entrance Cricket Club icon Michael Thorpe, Scottish and British Lions player Nathan Hines and NRL player and Wests Tigers Assistant Coach Paul Stringer, NRL player and current Dolphins assistant coach Rory Kostjasyn.